QWTforGithub/PUDM/README.md

 ## The Version Update Notification
 We plan to release **_PUDM V2_** in the future.<br/>
 This is expected to result in the following improvements compared to PUDM: <br/>
-1. Decoupled the point number. **_PUDM V2_** is based on the points number, not the upsampling ratio.
+1. Decoupled the point number. **_PUDM V2_** conducts upsampling based on the point number, not the upsampling ratio.
 For example, the output (S,3), S can be any positive integer.
 This means that PUDM V2 is also able to perform downsampling. <br/>
 2. Higher quality surface generation.
 This focuses more on the qualitative results (visualization) rather than the quantitative ones (CD or HD).

 ## The Overall Framework